The UAH Department of Biological Sciences appreciates your interest in our graduate degree program.

 In addition to fulfilling admission requirements set by the School of Graduate Studies, applicants must also:

-have a minimum GPA of 3.0 in the major area of concentration
+- Have a minimum cummulative GPA of 3.0 as well as in the major area of concentration

 Applicants demonstrating potential for graduate study in the biological sciences but having some deficiencies in their previous academic work may be admitted on a conditional basis.

-Submit the online application from the School of Graduate Studies.
-In order to complete the application process for the Department of Biological Sciences you must also complete the Secondary Departmental Graduate Program application as well as have two letters of recommendation be sent on your behalf.
-If you are interested in being considered for a Graduate Teaching Assistantship (GTA) please submit the GTA Application form (click here for GTA information).
-All forms must be sent to the Graduate Program Director, Dr. Matzkin, either by mail or email (all forms are can be found below).
-For full consideration for a GTA please submit all your material before February 15th for Fall semester admittance or August 15th for Spring semester admittance.
+In order to complete the application process for the Department of Biological Sciences you must complete the Secondary Departmental Graduate Program application as well as have two letters of recommendation submitted on your behalf.
+This is in addition to the application that you have filled out from the School of Graduate Studies.
+If you are interested in being considered for a Graduate Teaching Assistantship (GTA) please submit the Graduate Assistantship application form along with your other documents to Graduate Studies.
+For full consideration for a GTA please submit all your material before February 15th for Fall semester admittance or August 15th for Spring semester admittance (all forms can be found below).

 We would like you to be as informed as possible about our department and faculty.
 If you are applying for the Plan I track (MS with Thesis), we strongly recommend that you contact a perspective advisor prior to applying.